Row erupts over EADS/BAE merger ratio

 | FRANKFURT/LONDON

-FRANKFURT/LONDON A row over the ownership ratio in the mooted merger between Airbus parent EADS EAD.PA and Britain's BAE Systems (BAES.L) is the latest threat to a proposal which would create the world's biggest defense and aerospace group.
+FRANKFURT/LONDON A row over the ownership ratio in the mooted merger between Airbus parent EADS and Britain's BAE Systems is the latest threat to a proposal which would create the world's biggest defence and aerospace group.

-Sources told Reuters on Tuesday a 60-40 split in favor of EADS was being questioned on several sides and talks were under way about possibly adjusting it.
+Sources told Reuters on Tuesday a 60-40 split in favour of EADS was being questioned on several sides and talks were under way about possibly adjusting it.
 Both companies issued denials.

-Europe's biggest defense deal in a decade faces several hurdles including how to ringfence top-secret projects and how to satisfy governments keen to safeguard EADS operations in France and Germany.
+Europe's biggest defence deal in a decade faces several hurdles including how to ringfence top-secret projects and how to satisfy governments keen to safeguard EADS operations in France and Germany.

 With an October 10 deadline to decide whether the talks proceed, EADS Chief Executive Tom Enders, one of the merger's main architects, faces the German parliament on Wednesday to put forward his case.